thegenemyers/FASTK/README.md

 ```

 This command and also Tabex and Profex are presented specifically to
-give a user an example and potentially code they can use to manipulate
+give a user an example of how to use the C-interface, <code>libfastk.c</code>, module
-the histogram, k-mer count tables, and profiles produced by FastK.
+to manipulate the histogram, k-mer count tables, and profiles produced by FastK.

 Given a histogram file \<source>.hist produced by FastK,
 one can view the histogram of k-mer counts with **Histex** where the -h specifies the